 HawaiiAlaskaFloridaSouth CarolinaGeorgiaAlabamaNorth CarolinaTennesseeRIRhode IslandCTConnecticutMAMassachusettsMaineNHNew HampshireVTVermontNew YorkNJNew JerseyDEDelawareMDMarylandWest VirginiaOhioMichiganArizonaNevadaUtahColoradoNew MexicoSouth DakotaIowaIndianaIllinoisMinnesotaWisconsinMissouriLouisianaVirginiaDCWashington DCIdahoCaliforniaNorth DakotaWashingtonOregonMontanaWyomingNebraskaKansasOklahomaPennsylvaniaKentuckyMississippiArkansasTexas

-The school is small; its campus covers just four square city blocks on Manhattan's Upper West Side, and it has just 3,200 undergraduate students.
-However, students can also take advantage of all of Columbia's resources — including classes, libraries, dining halls, sports teams, sororities and student publications — without needing to follow Columbia’s rigid core curriculum.
+The school is small.
+Campus covers just four square city blocks on Manhattan's Upper West Side and has just 3,200 undergraduate students.
+However, students can take advantage of all of Columbia's resources — including classes, libraries, dining halls, sports teams, sororities and student publications — without needing to follow Columbia’s rigid core curriculum.
+This mix of campuses is sometimes called “Barnumbia.”

-Although the school has a high sticker price — Money estimates the net price of a degree to be over $280,000 — 86% of students graduate within four years, and 10 years after enrollment, the median salary is over $80,000.
+Although the school has a high sticker price — Money estimates the net price of a degree (before factoring federal or state aid) to be over $300,000 — 88% of students graduate within four years, and a few years after leaving school, the median salary is over $70,000.